UBCOrbit/cdh_firmware_csdc5/README.md

 * On-demand photo of specified location and downlink of photo to amateur radio operators worldwide

+## Extra documentation

+Further information on the project can be found in the [/docs](https://github.com/UBCOrbit/cdh_firmware_csdc5/tree/master/docs) directory, including an overview of the repository layout and guidelines.

 ## Trillium
 *Information to come.*